freyakavanagh/AWS-Certified-Cloud-Practitioner/DB-DynamoDB/README.md

 # Database: DynamoDB

-- A fully managed highly available dtatabase with replication across 3 AZ's.
+- A fully managed highly available database with replication across 3 AZ's.
 - All the data is in one table, compared to RDS which is a relational DB with linked tables
 - NoSQL (not a relational database)
 - Distributes "serverless" database